RyanGarber/BuildTheEarth-Manual-Install/README.md

 ### 4. Install the mods
 [Download](https://github.com/RyanGarber/BuildTheEarth-Manual-Install/archive/refs/heads/main.zip) this zip file.
 Copy everything from the zip file's `mods` folder to your Minecraft's `mods` folder.

+---

+## Optional Steps
-### 5. (Optional) Install OptiFine
+### 5. Install OptiFine
-If like Minecraft's lighting and textures to look more realistic like I do, stay tuned for an appendix here.
+If, like me, you prefer more realistic lighting and/or textures, stay tuned for an appendix here.